Choice And Partnership Approach

-The Choice and Partnership Approach (CAPA), is a model of engagement and clinical assessment, principally used in Child and Adolescent psychiatric services.
+The Choice and Partnership Approach (CAPA) is a model of engagement and clinical assessment, principally used in child and adolescent psychiatric services.
 It aims to use collaborative ways of working with service users to enhance the effectiveness of services and user satisfaction with services.

 Origins

-The model was developed over several years in two NHS trust providers, the Richmond and East Herts Child and Adolescent Mental Health Services.
+The CAPA model was developed in the early 2000s in two English NHS trust providers.
+Originally it was an initiative designed to improve service effectiveness and the management of service demand and capacity in UK Child and Adolescent Mental Health Services (CAMHS).

-The Model
+Model

 CAPA focuses on the experience of the service user.
 It is a collaborative model where the clinicians providing the assessment act as facilitators for the user and their family.
 Once a referral is accepted by the service, the user is contacted to arrange a convenient time for an appointment.
 This is the Choice Appointment.
 The possible outcomes of this appointment are that the client;